Authorization with OAuth

 Step 7: Using the Access Token

-GET https://api.scalev.id/v2/some-endpoint
+GET https://api.scalev.id/v2/businesses/me

 Authorization: Bearer ACCESS_TOKEN